MoreRSS

 Backend Services

 Rust wasn’t initially planned to be a strong contender in the web development space.
-This has changed in recent years with the rise of frameworks like Axum and Actix-web.
+This has changed in recent years with the rise of frameworks like Axum and Loco.
 Now, Rust is a viable option for building high-performance APIs and web applications.
 It is one key are the Rust team is investing in, and the ecosystem is maturing rapidly.

 In combination with sqlx for database access and serde for serialization, Rust is a very effective choice for web backends.
 What surprises many Python developers is how similar it is to working with other web frameworks like Flask or FastAPI.
 Another surprise is how robust the final product is, as it catches many bugs at compile time and scales extremely well.
 Production Rust web applications are extremely robust.
 This lifts a lot of the burden from the operations team.
+I expect more backend services to be written in Rust in the future – especially for high-performance applications.

 Keeping Python’s Strengths